ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ```
 This will internally read the response topic sent by the publisher and send the response to that topic.

-A sample usage of the listener in the request/response scenario is as follows.
+Sample usage of the listener in the request/response scenario is as follows.
 ```ballerina
 import ballerina/uuid;
 import ballerina/log;